Subscription Modal Banner

 📌 C-5 Southlink Expressway Toll Fees

 Driving to and from Metro Manila isn’t always pleasant, especially on the south side of the metro.
 The C-5 Southlink Expressway aims to solve traffic woes by connecting CAVITEX to C-5 in Taguig.
-The 2.2-kilometer section was opened to help ease the traffic on SLEX East and West Service Roads as well as on EDSA.
+The 2.2-kilometer section was opened to help ease the traffic on SLEX East and West Service Roads and EDSA.

 It starts at Carlos P. Garcia Avenue (C-5) in Taguig and then ascends to the flyover, crossing the Skyway, PNR tracks, and SLEX before descending to the terminus at C-5 Road Extension in Pasay, near Merville, Parañaque.